Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Conclusions

 In this work, we have outlined the threat model for multimodal DocVQA systems, and demonstrated that they are vulnerable to end-to-end adversarial perturbations that can be crafted to produce incorrect or targeted answers.
 Our experiments show that small, visually imperceptible (full-document) or still inconspicuous and localized (patch) perturbations are often sufficient to substantially degrade model performance or achieve target responses, and that these attacks can disrupt multiple question–answer pairs on the same document simultaneously.
 These results highlight a previously underexplored attack surface on this domain.

 We suggest several directions for future research.
-First, our primary results assume a fully white-box threat model; relaxing this assumption by averaging over variations of the same question or by optimizing against ensembles/surrogates of models would make the threat model more realistic.
+First, our results assume a fully white-box threat model; relaxing this assumption by averaging over variations of the same question or by optimizing against ensembles/surrogates of models would make the threat model more realistic.
 Second, many real-world document tasks operate on multi-page documents; extending attacks to multi-page DocVQA remains an important open problem.
-Third, developing cross-document or \emph{universal} perturbations that generalize across documents (for example, via patch-based methods that resemble watermarks) is a promising but technically nontrivial direction.
+Third, developing \emph{universal} perturbations that generalize across documents (for example, via patch-based methods that resemble watermarks) is a promising but technically nontrivial direction.
 Finally, future work should investigate practical defenses and robust evaluation protocols: realistic preprocessing hardening, model-side detection of anomalous inputs, adversarial training adapted to document modalities.
 We hope this study draws attention to the concrete risks of adversarial manipulation in DocVQA systems and stimulates development of principled, deployable mitigations.